 Other research suggests beauty is even beneficial in the workplace.
 One study found women who researchers considered more attractive than average made eight percent more money annually than average-looking women.
 Attractive men and women may even perform better in job interviews and receive more appealing job packages when they’re hired.

 Between job success and getting smiles from strangers, it’s no wonder attractive people report being happier than everyone else.
 In one study, participants judged men and women based on attractiveness.
 The men and women didn’t know how they’d rated, but when researchers asked them about their happiness levels, those who’d scored in the top 15 percent looks-wise reported being ten percent happier than those in the bottom 10 percent.
-But a pretty face may not always predict financial success or happiness.